bingham-family-free-clinic/volunteer-management-bfc/README.md

 **Mobile layout** — Pages detect mobile via user agent and viewport width (~428px), rendering bottom nav or sidebar patterns accordingly.

-**No test suite** — There are no automated tests in this repository.

-**No lint/format config** — No ESLint or Prettier configuration files are present.

 ---

-*Last updated to reflect the codebase as of July 2026.*
+*Last updated to reflect the codebase as of July 31, 2026.*